 So, who are these pests attracted to?

-- Warm Humans: Mosquitoes are born with eyes that can track thermal sensory.
+- Heated Humans: Mosquitoes are born with eyes that can track thermal sensory.
 The warmer you are, the more they will be drawn to you.
 Those who are more active will notice the mosquitoes around a lot more than someone who has been inside for most of their day.
 Since they feed on blood, any mammal is prone to being attacked by mosquitoes.

 - Carbon Dioxide: Chemicals in your breath plus the CO2 we give off also attracts mosquitoes.
 Although the initial attraction begins with the carbon dioxide, it is the chemicals you give off that may make them choose you over someone else.

 - Clothing: Mosquitoes are drawn to certain clothes, specifically the colors associated with the clothing.
 Because their eyesight is not the best, they go off of silhouettes.
 This means that the darker your clothes are, the easier it is for them to spot you.

 - Want know what other traits might appeal to these insects and why?
 Click here!

 - Mosquitoes are attracted to nectar.
 If you have an abundance of flowers in your yard,chances are you might get a visit.

 - Standing water, such as a bird feeder, draws attention to mosquitoes.

 - Anything that would likely protect them from that hot sun such as very tall grass, bushes, weeds, or any other plants will attract them to go and hide there.